MarcCruzs/NSFREU2022-Mobility-Scooter/README.md

 The focus for NSF REU Summer 2022 is to make the steps to create a multi-modal model that is capable of predicting the a binary/percentage riskiness if an individual should use a Mobility Scooter.
 The multi-modal would contain accelerometer, gyroscope, and heart rate data.

 ## GitHub Organization
-While making this realized some individuals like finding relevant instructions/details based on what folder its in (ex.
-Data collection instructions in the data folder), but if you want to simply Find Command (Ctrl + F) everything then just look into TOC.md.
-Wanted to note this out of convenience -Marc
+Each folder has README.md description relating to its folder (ex.
+Data processing instructions in the data folder)

 ## Future Work
 Issues that prevailed in the project that were not resolved as they were deemed just minor